ElementsProject/lightning/doc/lightning-stop.7.md

-lightning-stop -- Command to shut-off c-lightning node.
+lightning-stop -- Command to shutdown the c-lightning node.
 ============================================================

 SYNOPSIS